 A cooperative program with the Council for Christian Colleges and Universities, the Washington Journalism Center is an advanced, experiential semester in Washington, D.C.
 Students engage in both classroom instruction and hands-on reporting.
-The program is designed to cultivate professional news skills and encourage students to think through the implications of being a Christian working in the news media.
-Students are enrolled as full-time students for the semester and receive academic credit for the program from the college.
+The 16-credit-hour program is designed to cultivate professional news skills and encourage students to think through the implications of being a Christian working in the news media.
+Students are encouraged to apply to attend during their sophomore or junior years.